Everything PR News

 Are these technical skills?

-No. All four are communications skills applied to a new tool — judgment, verification, awareness, and discretion.
-No technical background is required.
+No. All four are communications skills applied to a new instrument — judgment, verification, awareness, and discretion.
+No coding, engineering, or tool-building is required.
+Any working professional can build them through structured training on actual client work.

 EPR Editorial Team